dpatinoecheverri/ENV716_EnergyModeling_F2021/Lab9/Readme.md

-# Lab 9 - More on Multiperiod LPs and Networkfow Models
+# Lab 9 - More on Multiperiod LPs and Network Models

 Learning goals: